‹ Back

 • The letter of recommendation should be from someone—preferably a senior colleague, professor, or academic advisor—who is familiar with your academic work.
 The recommender should be able to address your interest in and capacity to participate in an English-language academic program and to do academic research and writing in English, targeted at an international scholarly audience.

 • Finalists will be notified in early February and will participate in Zoom interviews.
-Notifications of acceptance or nonacceptance will be distributed in the latter half of February through early March.
+Notifications of acceptance or nonacceptance will be distributed by mid-March.

 1: Please let us know why we should consider you as an applicant for this experience.
 This is personal statement should be around 500 words (double-spaced, two pages).